 What to do with your client check-in answers

 Now that you’ve got your core check-in questions nailed down, it’s time to think about how you’re using those answers.
-A great check-in doesn’t end with a form — it opens up a conversation.
+A great check-in doesn’t end with a form; it opens up a conversation.
 By setting clear expectations, collecting the right data, and streamlining your workflow, you can turn weekly answers into long-term results.
 Here are four tips to help you make the most of your client check-ins.

 Here are four key things you should keep in mind:

-1. Establish a clear client check-ins routine
+1. Build a clear client check-ins routine

 Allocating a specific day for your client check-ins should be something you initiate from the beginning.
 This helps to free up time on your other days to concentrate on work, programming and everything else associated with being a coach.